Jean-Marie Lustiger: Archbishop of Paris (1981–2005)

 He was incardinated Cardinal-Priest of Santi Marcellino e Pietro by Pope John Paul II in the consistory of 2 February 1983, at the same time as the Jesuit theologian Henri de Lubac.
 On 26 November 1994, he was named Cardinal-Priest of San Luigi dei Francesi.
 As a cardinal, Lustiger began to attract international attention.
-He was considered papabile, or eligible for election as pope.
+He was considered papabile, (i.e. having good chances of being elected pope).
 Certain Catholic circles interpreted the Prophecy of Malachy in reference to him as a Jewish Pope.

-Lustiger carried out several reforms in the Archdiocese of Paris concerning priests' training, creating in 1984 an independent theological faculty in the École cathédrale de Paris, distinct from the Institut Catholique.
+Lustiger carried out several reforms in the Archdiocese of Paris concerning priests' training, creating in 1984 an independent theological faculty in the École cathédrale de Paris, distinct from the Catholic University of Paris aka Institut Catholique de Paris (ICP).
 He constructed seven new churches in Paris.
 In addition, he supported the development of charismatic movements, such as the Emmanuel Community (of which he was in charge until June 2006) and the Chemin Neuf Community.
 The latter was recognized in 1984 by the Vatican as an International Association of the Faithful.
 Some parishes were entrusted to charismatic movements.
 In Paris, he ordained 200 priests; they represented 15 percent of the French total, and were drawn from a diocese which had two per cent of the French population.
 Strongly attached to the ideal of priestly celibacy, Lustiger used his position as Ordinary for Orientals to prevent the deployment of married Eastern Rite Catholic priests in France.
 He favoured development of a permanent diaconate, to be filled mainly by married men involved in the workplace.

 In 1984, Lustiger led a mass rally at Versailles in opposition to the Savary Law, which reduced state aid to private (which was mostly Catholic) education.
 He was seen to surpass his comrades Jean Vilnet, Paul Guiberteau and Jean Honoré, who were leaders on the issue.
 Shortly afterwards Alain Savary had to resign.
 This opposition cemented Lustiger's relations with the groups supporting private education, from whose midst he was to draw most of his candidates for the priesthood.
 He supported the 1905 Law on the Separation of Church and State, but, when testifying before the Commission Stasi on secularism, he opposed the 2004 French law on secularity, which limited conspicuous religious symbols in schools.